Boomers typically like choices, but you may feel overwhelmed by those in Medicare. Here's a quick overview of your options:

 How do I choose a Medicare Advantage plan?

 Almost everyone in Medicare has access to at least one MA plan, and in many areas there are dozens, each with its own mix of costs, benefits and conditions.
 Your mailbox may be stuffed with their ads.
-But to compare plans objectively and free of sales pressure, use the official Medicare website, which lists details of every plan in your area, including a measure of the quality of its care — or call the Medicare help line for assistance.
+But to compare plans objectively and free of sales pressure, use the official Medicare website, which lists details of every plan in your area, including a measure of the quality of its care — or call the Medicare help line at 1-800-633-4227 for assistance.
 You can enroll in the plan you choose through Medicare or directly through the insurance company.

 How do I choose a Part D plan?

 If you need to add prescription drug coverage to traditional Medicare, you also will be faced with dozens of different plans.
-You can compare these in the same way you compare Medicare Advantage plans.
+You can compare these in the same way you compare Medicare Advantage plans on the Medicare website.
 If you don't currently take any drugs, you may want to choose the plan with the lowest premium to get coverage at the least cost.
 Otherwise, it's best to choose a plan according to the specific drugs you take, because plans charge widely varying copays even for the same drug.
 The plan finder on Medicare's website automatically does the math to find your best deal.
 You can enroll through Medicare or directly with the plan.

 What if I change my mind?